Towards a world without nuclear weapons

 Entry into force

-The treaty opened for signature in September 2017, requiring 50 states to sign and ratify before it could enter into force.
-Honduras became the 50th ratification in October 2020, meaning the treaty will now become international law on 22nd January 2021.
+50 states needed to sign and ratify the treaty before it could enter into force.
+The 50th state – Honduras – ratified in October 2020, meaning the treaty entered international law on 22nd January 2021.

-From this point onwards, the treaty is legally binding on those states that have signed and ratified it.
+The treaty is now legally binding on those states that have signed and ratified it.
 It is not binding on states that remain outside the treaty.

 Within a year of entry into force, state parties will meet to discuss progress with the treaty.